sbhatta2018/Hackathon_2019/Traditional_Approach/README.md

 # APPLITOOLS HACKATHON SOLUTION USING TRADITIONAL AUTOMATION APPROACH
 This file contains details about the traditional approach used for automating the user scenarios provided in [hackathon instruction](https://applitools.com/hackathon-instructions).
-This README file is divided into three sections viz - 1) Tools Used, 2) Project Structure and 3) Execution of the project
-# 1) Tools Used
+#Tools Used
 * Build Automation Tool - Maven
 * Programming Language - Java
 * Testing Framework - TestNG
-# 2) Project Structure - The project structure is shown below -
+#Project Structure - The project structure is shown below -
 ```
 Traditional_Approach
 ├